qaseemme064/Final-Project/README.md

 ### **Database**

-We decided to use PostgreSQL as the database for this project as the dataset will be structured and not be variable.
+We decided to use Heroku as our database and for hosting we used pgAdmin4 and connected heroku with pgAdmin4.
+Due to restrictions of rows which is 10000 rows, we had to drop couple of our participents data in order to get number of rows with in 10000 rows.

+Due to 10000 rows restriction we used VIEW command in our Postgres SQL.

 The schematic of the database tables will be: